 - whether you need any support

 - what you’d like to achieve in your day-to-day life.
 For example, you might want more time to take part in activities you enjoy

 - whether you qualify for any help from the council.

 How to get a carer’s assessment

-Carer’s assessments are provided by the adult social services department of your local council.
+Carer’s assessments are carried out by the adult social services department of your local council.
 If the person you care for lives in a different council area, their council will be responsible for your carer’s assessment.
-If you care for someone and think you could benefit from some support, contact the council to arrange an assessment.
+If you provide necessary care for someone and think you could benefit from some support, contact the council to arrange an assessment.
 Their details should be in the phone book or search online at gov.uk/find-local-council.